4n33sh/REDACT/README.md

 * Finally, **run** the script : ``` python3 main.py ```

-#Update Log
+# Update Log
 Performed updated **tests**.
-Here are the results for every entity (.csv/emails are also included within dataset)
+Here are the results for every entity (.csv/emails are also included within dataset):

 1. CoNLL-03 Dataset Results: